 As adults age and their health care needs increase, the importance of health insurance and quality affordable health care treatment becomes clear.
-By 2025, it is forecast that 7.5 million older people will be enrolled in Medicaid, compared to the 6 million that are expected to be enrolled in 2018.
-In 2017, Medicare beneficiaries aged 65 years and older were expected to pay an average of 3,509 U.S. dollars annually for inpatient hospital services, but these costs rose significantly if the patient was diagnosed with Alzheimer’s disease or dementia.
+By 2026, it is forecast that 7.7 million older people will be enrolled in Medicaid, compared to the 6.2 million that are expected to be enrolled in 2019.
+In 2018, Medicare beneficiaries aged 65 years and older were expected to pay an average of 3,652 U.S. dollars annually for inpatient hospital services, but these costs rose significantly if the patient was diagnosed with Alzheimer’s disease or dementia.
 In recent years there has been increased support among older adults for a government sponsored long-term insurance plan similar to Medicare, with 70 percent of older adults in 2018 stating they would support such a plan.

 This text provides general information.
 Statista assumes no